 The Student Services Department is responsible for maintaining all job referral activities and for locating jobs within the local business community.
 The school will attempt to set up interviews for as many graduates as possible with local businesses and industries.
-The Operations Department is tasked with developing and maintaining a job network in the area, assisting in job search and placement, providing readiness discussions and training in accordance with school policies and contract requirements, searching for and developing employment opportunities through personal and media contact with schools, and seeking out and developing potential business/industry training contracts that could be serviced by the school.
-However, Theoria Technical does not guarantee employment for its graduates.
+It is the Operations Department job to develop and maintain a job network in the area, assist in job search and placement, provide readiness discussions and training in accordance with school policies and contract requirements, search for and develop employment opportunities through personal and media contact with schools, and seek out and develop potential business/industry training contracts that could be serviced by the school.